Info for Faculty

 How We Can Help Your Students

-We help writers brainstorm, organize their papers and work through the kinds of problems all writers encounter.
+We help writers brainstorm, organize their papers, tighten their focus, and work through the kinds of problems all writers encounter.
 Most academic writing centers, including ours, operate on the premise that writers can benefit from discussing their work with an informed and supportive reader.
-Our undergraduate and graduate tutors take a semester-long training course, Writing Center Practicum.
-They are trained to discuss each paper not as an end in itself, but as a means of helping the writer learn strategies that can improve future papers as well as the current one.

 Generally, the tutor first discusses the assignment with the writer.
 Depending on the stage of the draft, the tutor will then decide on an approach.
 In the earlier stages of writing, the tutor and student will frequently talk about ways to retrieve information or about techniques for generating ideas.

 In the later stages of the writing process, a tutor will likely prioritize student needs within the context of the assignment.
 For example, for a draft riddled with surface errors that also did not meet the requirements of the assignment, the tutor will likely discuss the assignment and work with the student on strategies for completing the task.
 Thus, it is possible that within the limits of a 45-minute conference, the surface errors in the original draft may not be discussed.
 In this situation, the tutor will suggest that the student make a follow-up appointment.